Try Voice Dialogue (Python)

 ./Release/MMDAgent-EX.exe ./example/main.mdf

-Executable Path #
+Executable #

-Current Directory #
+Current working directory #

-Character Encoding #
+Character encoding #

--u Option #
+-u option #

-• generate_response() returns a response to the recognized sentence.
-In this case, it responds to “Hello” with “Nice to meet you!” and to anything else with “I don’t understand.”
+• generate_response() returns a response for the recognized text.
+Here it replies “Nice to meet you!” to “Hello”, and “I don’t understand” to anything else.

 #### example/sample-dialog.py